sebastianromerocruz/game-programming-in-assembly/README.md

 1. **Assembly Operations**: Loops
 2. **Simple Animation**: Sprite Movement
-3. **Physics**: Storing and Loading States
-4. **Controller Input**: Bitwise Operations
+3. **Controller Input**: Bitwise Operations

 <sub>[***Lecture Notes***](LECTURE_NOTES.md)</sub>

 ### **Materials**

 This lecture is designed to be actively followed by any who wish to write code along with the professor.
-For those interested in following the examples included in the lecture, feel free to download the starting materials (will be uploaded shortly before the beginning of the lecture) from [**this Google Drive folder**](https://drive.google.com/drive/folders/1nudoX785eN5eIYb2iIb-FhAEvBgaj6ie?usp=sharing).
+For those interested in following the examples included in the lecture, feel free to use the following online tools:

-Online tools that will be used during the lecture are listed below:

 - [**6502 Virtual Assembler**](https://www.masswerk.at/6502/assembler.html)
 - [**6502 Assembly Instruction Set**](https://www.masswerk.at/6502/6502_instruction_set.html)